baihuqian/baihuqian.github.io/_drafts/coursera-programming-languages-course.md

 ## Tail recursion and Accumulators
 Function calls are implemented, conceptually, with a *call stack*, which is a stack (the data structure with push and pop operations) with one element for each function call that has been started but has not yet completed.
 Each element, called stack-frame, stores things like the value of local variables and what part of the function has not been evaluated yet.

 For recursive calls, the call stack grows with recursion, unless *there is nothing more for the caller to do after the callee returns except return the callee's result*.
-This situation is called a *tail call* and functional languages like ML typically promise an essential optimization: When a call is a tail call, the caller’s stack-frame is popped *before* the call - the callee’s stack-frame just replaces the caller's.
+This situation is called a *tail call* and functional languages like ML typically promise an essential optimization: When a call is a tail call, the caller's stack-frame is popped *before* the call - the callee's stack-frame just replaces the caller's.
 By doing so, recursion can sometimes be as efficient as a while-loop, which also does not make the call stack bigger.

 Using an accumulator is a common way to turn a recursive function into a "tail-recursive function".
 The accumulator holds the result of the recursion.
 It is initialized at the *bottom* (i.e., the beginning of the recursion) of the call stack, and holds the final result when reaching the *top* of the call stack (i.e., end condition of the recursion).
 In general, converting a non-tail-recursive function to a tail-recursive function usually needs associativity, but many functions are associative.